Today, we’re taking a look at the numbers again. I finally got my Q3 sales report; that’s for the months of July, August and September.

 What the heck happened?

-These months were decidedly my most sluggish ones.
+These months were decidedly my most sluggish ones, which resulted in some low book sales.

 In July, I had no promotion activities planned, as I was still naïve enough to think I could make a go of sales from online outreach alone.